cjus/node-neo4j-presentation/presentation/readme.md

 <img src="infant.jpg" width="300"/>

 Think about any complex topic you've had to learn.
 Perhaps you began by reading introductory material that provided you with a high-level overview.
 During that process, you were exposed to new terms.
 And as you learned more about them you associated characteristics or properties to those terms.
-As you continued learning, you identified relationships allowing you to associate a topic to other topics you already understood.

-Our minds organize information by creating mental graphs called memories.
-It turns out that our memories are a sort of graph database.
+Our minds organize information by creating the mental graphs we call memories.
 In fact, one way of improving memory is to build more mental graphs by creating new links (or associations) to existing memories.

+It turns out that our brains are a sort of graph database.

 ## Graph databases